Stefan Arestis | Aug 29, 2017 | 4

 I was born female but as a child I imagined myself to be a boy.
 The process of realisation of that difference (especially during puberty, when I really felt betrayed by my physical changes) was like a series of increasingly-traumatic ruptures in my relationship to my body and the world around me in general.
 I certainly looked pretty weird in the annual photographs at my all-girls’ school.

-In the sense of transgenderism, passing essentially makes being accepted or recognised as the gender you feel yourself to be.
+In relation to trans experience, passing essentially makes being accepted or recognised as the gender you feel yourself to be.
 So, for a female-to-male transguy, it might be the first time you get addressed as ‘Sir’, or using the men’s bathroom or even shower room for that first time.

 For me passing is a moment of self-recognition, when you feel comfortable in your own body and reflection.
 My passing happened when I was a child, long before I began my hormonal transition later in life.